The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/union-nj-1660-us-22.md

 latitudeLongitude = ["40.69485622","-74.25570773"]
 +++

-***1660 US-22, Store #3006/542*** was a {{< wiki-link "Pizza Time Theatre" >}} that opened on August 6, 1984, and closed on November 17, 2019 as a {{< wiki-link "Chuck E Cheese's" >}}.
+***1660 US-22, Store #3006/542*** was a [Pizza Time Theatre] that opened on August 6, 1984, and closed on November 17, 2019 as a [Chuck E Cheese's].

 ## History

 Union opened as store #3006 on August 6, 1984, under Animated Family Restaurants franchise ownership.
 The building it occupied was originally a movie theater that closed in 1982.
 Union had Chuck E. Cheese, Mr. Munch, Jasper, and Pasqually walkaround costumes when they first opened.
 Union survived PTT's 1984 bankruptcy and stayed under franchise ownership following the closure of the two other New Jersey PTTs, East Brunswick and Wayne in 1986, who were also under the same franchise ownership.
-Union was the only operating store in the state of New Jersey for 5 years until the opening of the {{< wiki-link "Deptford, NJ (1500 Almonesson Rd)" >}} store in 1991.
+Union was the only operating store in the state of New Jersey for 5 years until the opening of the [Deptford, NJ (1500 Almonesson Rd)] store in 1991.
 They received the 1986 SPT Remodel Program|1986 SPT Remodel in the early 90's and installed their first MMBB stage (2-Stage) in 1992.
 They maintained this remodel throughout the 90's (and received Parody Posters in the late 90's).
 Longtime CEC fan and mascot performer Richard Concepcion (1957-2017) was hired to be a walkaround performer in 1994 and was all-day Chuck at Union in a monthly rotation.
 They also had Helen and Jasper 90's walkarounds that would often make appearances throughout the day alongside Chuck E.

 ### 2000's